Hamburg: Germany’s Stunning Northern Beauty

 But the Port of Hamburg was a breathtaking sight even long before the Elbphilharmonie was planned or built.
 Watching ships move by at Landungsbrücken, especially at sunrise, is priceless.
 Ferries the rides with which are included in day tickets for the public transport system can be taken here, or little ships which do harbor tours for tourists.

-In order to cross the Elbe river without getting one’s feet wet, people in Hamburg use several inventions.
+In order to cross the Elbe river without getting their feet wet, people in Hamburg use several inventions.
 So-called ships take people across the river.
 Some use another convenient thing called bridges.
 And there are tunnels.
 But this one, the ‘St. Pauli Elbtunnel‘, is special.

 At Landungsbrücken, elevators for pedestrians, bikes and even cars are available.
 Those who want to get a good idea of how deep they are descending into the ground can also walk down the staircase before entering one of the two tubes.
 Yes, this old tunnel is a great object to take photos of.
 And it does have a light at the end of it.